jonavery/Klasrun/README.md

 # Future Improvements
+- [ ] Price by condition, rather than matching the lowest price.
+Automatically markdown items with condition '0' by 15% from the would-be 'Acceptable' price.
+This will probably all be done in the MWS/PHP side of the code.
 - [ ] Create names (e.g. ‘BLACKWRAP 9’) in liq order Sheet6 during the ‘Import New Blackwrap’ script.
 - [ ] Remove MANIFEST LOAD sheet and move its scripts into the liq order sheet.
 Probably rename liq orders1.ods to Manifest Load in this scenario.
-- [ ] When generating shipments, add ability for user to select Electronics (all items in one box), Pallet (LTL instead of SmallParcel), or Regular.
+- [x] When generating shipments, add ability for user to select Electronics (all items in one box), Pallet (LTL instead of SmallParcel), or Regular.
 - [ ] Audit WORK Listings sheet.
 Highlight incomplete inventory cyan and move completed inventory to the SCRAP and New Archived tabs as appropriate.
+- [ ] Create a tab in the liq order sheet that catalogs all of the unique items we receive.
+Use this for vlookups and purge elements of Sheet6 that have been moved into the WORK and LIQUIDATION sheets.